A Red-Tailed Hawk perched on our sign

 Pulse Data from AMI Meters now a Reality

-The MPG-1 wireless meter pulse generator integrate AMI smart meters with legacy KYZ pulse metering.
+The MPG-1 wireless meter pulse generator integrates AMI smart meters with legacy KYZ pulse metering.

 Many times in commercial energy management projects, it’s difficult or just about impossible to get KYZ pulses from the meter.
 This can be because of the proximity of the meter to the building, the cost or delay of getting a KYZ output installed, or any number of additional factors involved with monitoring energy use and demand.